etesync/etesync-dav/README.md

 *Please note that some antivirus/internet security software may block the CalDAV/CardDAV service from running - make sure that etesync-dav is whitelisted.*

-After this, set up your CalDAV/CardDAV client to use the username and password you got from `etesync-dav-manage`, or alternatively run:
+## Setting up clients

-`etesync-dav-manage get me@etesync.com` to get them again.
+After this, set up your CalDAV/CardDAV client to use the username and password you got from when adding your account to EteSync DAV before, or alternatively run `etesync-dav-manage get me@etesync.com` to get them again.

 Depending on the client you use, the server path should either be: